Treating Diarrhea in Newborn Puppies or Kittens

 - Warm electrolytes can be given as an enema and is a good hydration technique.
-Injectable type fluids use 3-5 cc/lb warmed as a good start.
+If using injectable type fluids, 3-5 cc/lb warmed is a good start.
 Hold tail down until relaxed so they don’t expel.

-- Kaolin Pectin or Pet Pectillin are both good diarrhea options and they do not have the bite that the human product Pepto Bismol does.
-Dosing is 1 cc per pound and it is best to divide it up and give it over a 30 minute time frame – twice a day will coat gut and help with cramping colic.
+- Kaolin Pectin or Pet Pectillin are both good diarrhea options, and they do not have the bite that the human product Pepto-Bismol does.
+Dosing is 1 cc per pound, and it is best to divide it up and give it over a 30-minute time frame.
+Giving twice a day will coat the gut and help with cramping colic.

-- Probiotic in milk daily is required for the orphan or use twice daily until resolved if nursing mom.
-Puppies and kittens get probiotic from mom when she cleans them.
-For best results use probiotics designed to bypass stomach acid and enzymes.
-Doc Roy's® GI SYNBIOTICS GEL and GRANULES will bypass stomach immune response and they have BG Mos® which adheres to bad bacteria rendering them inactive.
+- Putting a probiotic in the milk daily is required for the orphan or use twice daily until resolved if nursing on mom.
+Puppies and kittens get probiotics from mom when she cleans them.
+For best results, use probiotics designed to bypass stomach acid and enzymes.
+Doc Roy's® GI Synbiotics Gel and Granules will bypass stomach immune response, plus this product has BG Mos®, which adheres to bad bacteria rendering them inactive.

-- Antibiotic is important if they are feverish.
+- An antibiotic is important if they are feverish.

-- Under 2 weeks – Less than two weeks is usually not infectious in nature and antibiotic is rarely needed.
+- Under 2 weeks: Usually not infectious in nature and antibiotic is rarely needed.
 Use Amoxicillin or Clavamox at 10 mg/lb (once daily).
-You can put it in milk replacer.
+You can put in milk replacer.

-- Nursing baby diarrhea from coccidia is secondary and rarely considered a diarrhea cause here.
+- Nursing baby diarrhea from Coccidia is secondary and rarely considered a diarrhea cause here.
 Coccidia can be an issue if we did nothing to mom pre-birth (CocciGuard or Marquis) and must be considered in large breed dogs 4 weeks old.
-In nursing kittens nursing coccidiosis is unusual.
-My preference to treat is Marquis in all babies.
+Kittens nursing Coccidiosis is unusual.
+My preference is to treat all babies with Marquis.
 We also use in moms pre-birth safely.

 Reoccurring litters with diarrhea should not be tolerated.
-If you are fighting diarrhea more than on occasion – call us for help.
-We like to rule out virus and manage to prevent mom from passing bad bacteria to babies when cleaning post birth.
-This can involve safe antibiotic through all moms to eliminate organism as well as solid parasite control in late pregnancy.
+If you are fighting diarrhea more than occasional, call us for help.
+We like to rule out virus and manage to prevent mom from passing bad bacteria to babies when cleaning post-birth.
+This can involve giving a safe antibiotic to all moms to eliminate organism, as well as solid parasite control in late pregnancy.
 (Safeguard is labeled for pregnant and nursing.)
 Parasites immune suppression of mom cannot be tolerated because the babies will pay the price.

-Long term control is achieved by putting moms on probiotic.
-It is important and you must use a probiotic designed to pass the stomach acid or your results will be disappointing.
-Try Doc Roy's® GI SYNBIOTICS GEL and GRANULES
+Long-term control is achieved by putting moms on probiotic.
+It is important that you use a probiotic designed to pass the stomach acid or your results will be disappointing.
+Try Doc Roy's® GI Synbiotics Gel and Granules

-liquid if you want to go in water and use 30 days before birth and two weeks after birth.
-Both bypass stomach and become active in intestine where it is needed.
-The goal is to get mom normal so mom gives only good bacteria to their kittens or puppies.
-With time we will get rid of the cause from our mom's system.
+liquid if you want to go in water.
+Use 30 days before birth and two weeks after birth.
+Both bypass the stomach and become active in the intestine where it is needed.
+The goal is to get mom normal so mom gives only good bacteria to her kittens or puppies.
+With time, we will get rid of the cause from our mom's system.
 It has worked well on issues such as Campylobacter, Salmonella and E-Coli diarrhea.

-It is always helpful to get a diagnosis if diarrhea is not controlled.
-See (Diagnosing Diarrhea article)
+It is always helpful to get a diagnosis if diarrhea cannot be controlled.
+Read Puppy Diarrhea – Common Causes

-.
-Until we get the answer, we do have technique’s that help control the issue.
+to learn more about the common causes of diarrhea.
+Until we find the answer, we do have techniques that help control the issue.